then-12/cautious-octo-spork/README.md

   DeepSpeech_Training.ipynb: Retraining of DeepSpeech Model with Indian Accent Voice Data.
   Training_Instructions.docx: Instructions to train DeepSpeech model.

-Conclusion
+Conclusion:

     'Cepstral Analysis' separate out the accent components in speech signals, while doing Feature Extraction (MFCC) in Traditional ASR.
 In state-of-the-art Deep Neural Networks,      features are intrinsically learnt.
 Hence, we can transfer learn a pre-trained model with mutiple accents, to let the model learn the accent peculiarities on its own.

      We have proved the case, by doing transfer learning Baidu's DeepSpeech pre-trained model on Indian-English Speech data from multiple states.
 You can easily extend the            approach for any root language or locale accent as well.